tytydraco/yessleep/out/Im_a_Park_Ranger_at_Hawaii_Volcanoes_National_Park_What_We_Discovered_There_Still_Haunts_Me_Part_1.md

 A collective murmur of concern ripples through the group.
 Mount Kīlauea, one of the most active volcanoes on Earth, is a sleeping giant that we respect and fear in equal measure.

 "Looks like Pele is stirring," Lani mutters, referring to the Hawaiian goddess of volcanoes and [fire](https://www.reddit.com/r/nosleep/comments/16texdg/im_a_private_investigator_in_new_orleans_i/).
-Her tone is one of respect mixed with caution.
+Her tone is one of reverence.

 "There's more,” the team leader continues.
 “We've got a missing persons report.
 A family of Haoles.
 A woman named Sara Jenkins, and her two young boys, Tyler and Ethan, went for a hike yesterday near the Chain of Craters Road and haven't returned."